ncatlab/nlab-content/pages/7/0/3/9/9307/content.md

 * [[Kirill Mackenzie]], _Lie groupoids and Lie algebroids in differential geometry_, London Mathematical Society Lecture Note Series, 124.
 Cambridge University Press, Cambridge, 1987. xvi+327 pp ([MathSciNet](http://www.ams.org/mathscinet-getitem?mr=896907))

-For properly appreciating the [[homotopy theory]] of Lie groupoids and for passage to more general higher differential geometry it is crucial to understand Lie groupoids as [[smooth stacks]] which are [[geometric stack|geometric]]:  _[[differentiable stacks]]_.
+For properly appreciating the [[homotopy theory]] of Lie groupoids and for passage to more general higher differential geometry, it is crucial to understand Lie groupoids as [[smooth stacks]] which are [[geometric stack|geometric]]:  _[[differentiable stacks]]_.
 Each of the following references provides introduction to this point of view:

 * [[Jochen Heinloth]], _Some notes on differentiable stacks_ ([pdf](http://www.uni-due.de/~hm0002/stacks.pdf))